Dr. Chesmal Siriwardhana

 Senior Research Assistant

 Having completed her BSc (hons) in Psychology from Coventry University (UK), Ms. Solomon possesses five years of professional experience as a kindergarten teacher in the early childhood education sector.
 During that period, she was also greatly involved in assisting children with learning disabilities and bringing awareness among parents about the importance of child mental wellbeing.
 Although mainly passionate about child mental health, for her undergraduate thesis she focused on studying the factors affecting the psychological wellbeing of adults in Sri Lanka where she validated a wellbeing scale in order to compare the levels of mental wellbeing among the urban and rural populations in a Sri Lankan context.
-Making use of her background in psychology and research, she is currently working for THEME institute as a senior research assistant; contributing her knowledge and skills for the ongoing research COMGAP-S II and several other projects which is being carried out through THEME.
+Making use of her background in psychology and research, she is currently working for THEME institute as a senior research assistant; contributing her knowledge and skills for now conducted COMGAP-S project and several other projects carried out at the THEME Institute.
+Ms. Solomon is also a current member of the Globalhme research group.

 Ms. Anne Edward